markgbeckett/jupiter_ace/getting_started/README.md

 ![Limitations of FORTH arithmetic](intro_3.png)

 If you are familiar with machine code, you may spot immediately what has happened.
 If not, I will explain.
-Numbers on the Minstrel 4th/ 4D are, by default held as 16-bit, signed integers, which can hold values between -32,768 and +32,767.
+Numbers on the Minstrel 4th/ 4D are, by default, held as 16-bit, signed integers, which can hold values between -32,768 and +32,767.
 If you happen to overflow this range (200 × 200 = 40,000, which is too big to fit in a 16-bit, signed integer), the answer will simply overflow and lose its most significant bit, leading to the wrong answer.
-However, the computer will not tell you this has happened: It will happily compute and report the wrong answer.
+However, the computer will not tell you this has happened: it will happily compute and report the wrong answer.
 This is a potential downside of a language like FORTH.
 If you tried the same calculation in BASIC, it would have succeeded, though would have spent some time turning your inputs into its generic internal representation, consuming around five times as much memory and taking quite a bit longer to produce the answer.
 The trade-off for fast FORTH arithmetic is that it relies on the programmer being aware of and checking for its limitations.
-By the way, FORTH on the Minstrel can deal with bigger numbers (and floating-point numbers, too) though this requires the use of different words, which are best kept until you know some more FORTH.
+By the way, FORTH on the Minstrel 4th/ 4D can deal with bigger numbers (and floating-point numbers, too) though this requires the use of different words, which are best kept until you know some more FORTH.

 ## Writing Programs